Spicy Pineapple Avocado Salsa

 - We also love swapping some of the mayonnaise in our regular egg salad recipe with avocado for this easy avocado egg salad.

 Recipe updated, originally posted June 2012.
 Since posting this in 2012, we have tweaked the recipe to be more clear. – Adam and Joanne

-Spicy Pineapple Avocado Salsa Recipe
+Spicy Pineapple Avocado Salsa

+We love this easy pineapple salsa recipe with avocados, jalapeño, red onion, and fresh lime.
 Fresh pineapple is best in this salsa, but canned pineapple that has been drained will work in a pinch.
 If using fresh, when buying look for a large pineapple that has shades of yellow or gold on the skin and has a mild scent of sweet pineapple.
 Serve this pineapple salsa with chips or on top of burgers, grilled pork, chicken or with seafood.